Houston vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Sweet 16

 Houston vs. Miami (FL): Odds, spread, over/under and other Vegas lines - NCAA Tournament Sweet 16

-A Sweet 16 battle will feature the No. 1 seed Houston Cougars (33-3) and the No. 5 seed Miami Hurricanes (27-7) playing on Friday at T-Mobile Center.
-The NCAA Tournament contest starts at 7:15 PM.
+A Sweet 16 matchup features the No. 1 seed Houston Cougars (33-3) playing against the No. 5 seed Miami Hurricanes (27-7) on Friday at T-Mobile Center.
+This NCAA Tournament contest tips at 7:15 PM, with the winner advancing to the Midwest Regional final.

-In this article, you can check out the spread and odds across multiple sportsbooks for the Houston vs. Miami (FL) matchup.
+See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Houston vs. Miami (FL) matchup.

 Houston vs. Miami (FL) Game Info